jiaqing23/CZ2002-MySTARS/README.md

 - After setting a new class size, if there's student in the waitlist, we should dequeue appropriate amount of them to register the course? (✅ Done by Jia Qing)

 ## To do 🚌
 - Demonstration flow.
-Courses, indexes, students, admins to be created prior to the demonstration. （ ✅ 90% DONE BY BRYSON)
+Courses, indexes, students, admins to be created prior to the demonstration. （✅ 90% DONE BY BRYSON)
 - Report... 💀
-- Debug main program + Add exception handling.
+- Debug main program.
+(IN-PROGRESS BRYSON)
 - Special check for valid input for "Monday/Tuesday..", "Male/Female", etc.
+- Check for existing course before adding a new course.

 ## Debug 🎅
 ```java